albertoal/k8s-ingress-flask/README.md

 ### Running on Minikube

 For Minikube I created an Ingress controller in order to get external access to the service.
-This example requires the Minikube ingress addon enabled.
+This example requires the Minikube ingress addon enabled
 If you are deploying the manifest to a different Kubernetes cluster, check out the different [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) available.

     minikube start
     minikube addons enable ingress